Docs

 What SecOpsium stores

 SecOpsium stores the data needed to show scan results, remediation state, reports, and history.
+The goal is to preserve the security workflow, not to preserve a complete copy of the repository.

 What SecOpsium avoids retaining

 SecOpsium is designed not to retain full repository source code as a product artifact after scanning.
+The scan may process repository content while running, but the dashboard should not become a permanent source-code archive.

 The product should store enough finding context for remediation, without keeping a complete copy of the repository in the dashboard.
+This is the distinction that matters for security reviewers: operational evidence remains, full code retention does not.

 • No full source-code archive as a product artifact.